-- 1 Gurvinder Singh and Rachhpal Singh (2014).
-P.C.Software and Programming in C. (4th Edn.) - 2 Yadav, D.S.
+- 1 Gurvinder Singh and Rachhpal Singh ,2014."
+P.C.Software and Programming in C".
+(4th Edn.) - 2 Yadav, D.S.
 (2008).
-Fundamentals of Information Technology.
-(3rd Edn.):.
+"Fundamentals of Information Technology".
+(3rd Edn.)

-- 1 Ze Niam Li and Mark S.Drew i, (2009).
-Fundamentals of Multimedia. - 2 Chetan Srivastava,.
-(2014).
-Fundamentals of Information Technology.
+- 1 Ze Niam Li and Mark S.Drew ,2009."
+Fundamentals of Multimedia" - 2 Chetan Srivastava,.
+2014.
+"Fundamentals of Information Technology"

-193FN2A2CP LAB-II:FOOD ANALYSIS SEMESTER II
+203FN2A2CP FOOD ANALYSIS SEMESTER II

-S.No Contents
+S.No List of Experiments

 1 Determination of Moisture content

 2 Determination of Carbohydrate

 3 Estimation of protein content of foods by Lowry's method

 4 Estimation of fat content of foods by Soxhlet method

 5 Estimation of crude fibre

 6 Estimation of soluble and insoluble ash content

 7 Estimation of Iron

 8 Estimation of Phosphorus

 9 Estimation of Calcium in milk and curd

 10 Estimation of Ascorbic Acid from Citrus Fruits

 11 Estimation of Iodine number and acid number

 12 Determination of Saponification value of oil

 13 Determination of Total Antioxidant capacity

 14 Estimation of Thiamine and Riboflavin

 15 Determination of β -Carotene and Lycopene